coyote-team/coyote/README.md

 echo 'export PATH="$HOME/.rbenv/plugins/ruby-build/bin:$PATH"' >> ~/.bash_profile
 source ~/.bash_profile

-# Check .ruby-version to make sure this is up-to-date
+# Check .ruby-version to make sure the version below is up-to-date
 rbenv install -v 2.3.1
 rbenv global 2.3.1
-echo "gem: --no-document" > ~/.gemrc

-gem install bundler
+echo "gem: --no-document" > ~/.gemrc gem install bundler

-# Edit config/thin.production.yml
+# Edit config/thin.production.yml to adjust absolute path for the project on your server
-# Edit config/nginx.site.conf
+# Edit config/nginx.site.conf to set the log path into the correct absolute path
 # Then copy or link to your /etc/nginx/sites-available
-# Enable it

-# Finish mysql setup

-# Then locally edit your config/deploy/production.rb
+# Then enable the site with symlink...
+# From /etc/nginx/sites-available/nginx.site.conf to /etc/nginx/sites-enabled/nginx.site.conf

-# And edit your config/deploy.rb
+# Finish creating your MariaDB/MySQL database and user
+# Then on your local box copy the bottom section of .env.example to .env.production (you should already have a .env)
+# You might as well double check if your .env and .env.production files are up to date (check against .env.example)

 # Then deploy
 bundle exec cap production deploy
+# And seed the database
+TASK="db:seed" bundle exec cap production rake

 ```

 ## Components